jrpool/qai/README.md

 ## Current status

-QAI is currently in prerelease development.
+QAI is currently in its first release.
 Its working functionalities are:

 - A tutorial HTML page that gives complete instructions for equipping one AI platform with a connector to MCP tools.
-- An HTML page for comment submission that is disabled until completion of a handler for submissions.
+- An HTML page for comment submission.
 - Routing of HTTP requests to handlers that render the tutorial and comment pages.
 - TypeScript type checks of the TypeScript files.
 - HTMLHint checks of the HTML files.
 - ESLint checks of the TypeScript files.
 - Unit tests of the request handling.
-- c8 checking of 100% test coverage.
+- c8 checking of test coverage.
 - A public GitHub repository.
-- Issue tracking on the GitHub repository for comment submission until the comment form is enabled.
 - A ruleset protecting the default branch from merges other than by pull request and from merges when any check fails.
 - Enforcement of the ruleset with a GitHub Actions workflow.
 - A deployed instance with a public URL.
 - An external service that monitors the deployed instance every 5 minutes and alerts the maintainer of any host-down or server-down event.

+The next functionalities to be implemented are:

+- Alerting of the maintainer on submission of comments.
+- Alerting of the maintainer on system errors.
+- Restoration of 100% test coverage.
+- HTML error pages.

 The history of strategic architectural decisions is described in files in the `docs/decisions` directory.
 The current state is described in the documents listed in the next section.